Second Largest Number In Array Java

 Second Largest Algo:

-• Else if the current element is larger than ‘second_large’ then we update the variable second_large.
+• Otherwise, if the current element is larger than ‘second_large’, then we update the variable second_large.

 • Once we traverse the entire array, we would find the second largest element in the variable second_large.